Squishy Robotics – Electrical Engineering Intern

 Arcade Fight stick controlled using an Arduino Uno reflashed to be a USB Controller for GNU/Linux and Windows.
 More details here.

-Wifi Enabled Multi Probe ECG Wearable – I do work on the wifi communication part of the wearable to interface with the ECG AFE that will be reading off sensor data to send to a web server.
+Wifi Enabled Multi Probe ECG Wearable – I work on the Wifi communication part of the wearable to interface with the ECG AFE that will be reading off sensor data to send to a web server.

 Bringing STEM education to under privileged high school students through mentorship and an 8 week robotics competition